OpenCTI-Platform/opencti/opencti-documentation/docs/usage/model.md

 This allow database query to select all `Stix-Domain-Entity` instances if needed, or just `Tool` instances.

+> If you are looking for the whole OpenCTI data model (entities, properties), please refer to the [dedicated documentation](../reference/entities).

 ### Relations

 Entities could be linked by some relations.
 A relation is a connection between any number of entities, identified with specific `roles` that defined a relation: